Clinical and Experimental Optometry

 - References are listed in the reference list at the end of the paper in the order they are cited in the text of the paper.

 - Full biographical details must be given for all references, including authors names, the title of the paper, name of the journal, year of publication, volume number, start page and finish page.
 Do not include issue number of journals.
-Name all authors regardless of the number of authors.
+Name only the first three authors, followed by et al., if there are seven or more authors.
 Names of journals should be abbreviated in the style used in Index Medicus.
 For books name the place of publication, publisher, and date of publication.

 - Take great care to punctuate reference citations as shown in the examples below.
 When in doubt as to how to cite an unusual form of reference go to http://www.nlm.nih.gov/bsd/uniform_requirements.html